Engineering Favorable Propagation: Near-Field IRS Deployment for Spatial Multiplexing: Ergodic sum-rate Maximization

 where $\alpha_k$ is the large-scale path gain, $\beta _k=\frac{\kappa _k}{\kappa _k+1}$, $\kappa _k$ is the Rician factor, $\bar{\mathbf{g}}_k$ is the deterministic LoS component, and $\tilde{\mathbf{g}}_k \sim \mathcal{CN}(\mathbf{0}, \mathbf{I}_N)$ represents the normalized NLoS fading.

 The favorable channel statistics designed by our deployment strategy, which significantly reduce inter-user channel correlation, motivate the adoption of a low-complexity precoding scheme.
 While precoders like Zero-Forcing (ZF) can eliminate interference, they entail high computational complexity due to matrix inversions, particularly in large-scale systems.
 Consequently, with inter-user interference already substantially suppressed by our near-field deployment, we employ MRT to maximize the desired signal power with reduced complexity.
 The precoding vector at the BS for user $k$ under the MRT scheme is $\mathbf{w}_k = \sqrt{p_k}\mathbf{h}_k$, where $p_k$ is the power allocation factor for user $k$.
 Furthermore, $p_k$ is optimized under the total average transmit power constraint $\sum_{k=1}^K p_k \mathbb{E}[\|\mathbf{h}_k\|^2] \le P_{\max}$, where the average is taken over the Rician fading statistics \cite{r27}.
+It is worth noting that the proposed design does not require full online estimation of the large-dimensional cascaded BS-IRS-user channel in every coherence interval.
+Specifically, the IRS phase shifts are optimized based on slowly varying statistical CSI, while the BS beamforming is updated according to the effective instantaneous CSI under the fixed BS-IRS deployment.
 Our objective is to maximize the long-term system performance, which is characterized by the ergodic sum-rate as follows:

 However, directly optimizing \eqref{Rerg} is difficult and a widely adopted and effective method to handle it is to optimize an approximation of the ergodic sum-rate based on statistical CSI.
 This leads to an effective SINR expression for user $k$: